Warnings

 They need to know if you have any of these conditions:

--an unusual or allergic reaction to collagenase, other medicines, foods, dyes, or preservatives
+-An unusual or allergic reaction to collagenase, other medications, foods, dyes, or preservatives

 What should I watch for while using Xiaflex?

-If being treated for Dupuytren''s contracture, return to your healthcare provider the day after your hand is injected.
-In the meantime, do not flex or extend the fingers of your hand that was injected.
-Do not touch your finger that was injected, and elevate your hand until bedtime.
-Do not perform activity with the injected hand until you are told that it is OK.
+If medication is for Dupuytren's Contracture, visit your care team 1 to 3 days after the injection.
+Until you visit your care team, do not flex or extend the fingers of your hand that was injected.
+Do not touch your finger that was injected.
+Elevate your hand until bedtime.
+Do not perform activity with the injected hand until you are told that it is ok.
 Follow any instructions about wearing a splint or performing finger exercises.
-Also, call your healthcare provider if you get increasing redness or swelling in the hand, if you have numbness or tingling in the treated finger, or if you have trouble bending the finger after the swelling goes down.
+Contact your care team as soon as possible if you get increasing redness or swelling in the hand, have numbness or tingling in the treated finger, or have trouble bending the finger after the swelling goes down.

 Where should I keep my medicine?